Foundation Diet and Health

 Cultivation - Harvest

 Soybeans can be grown in the garden bed or in a pot with a capacity of at least 5 l and good drainage.
 2 Soybeans generally need a lot of warmth.
 You should therefore take the climatic conditions into account when choosing a variety.
-In Central Europe, for example, you have to choose a variety that ripens early.
-2,3 All soybean varieties are suitable for edamame (young, unripe seeds harvested with the pod) and dry beans.
+For example, in Central Europe you have to choose a variety that ripens early.
+2,3 All soybean varieties are suitable for edamame (young, unripe seeds harvested with the pods) and dry beans.
 2

 Further information